RESOStandards/transport/proposals/web-api-add-edit-with-media.md

 }
 ```

-### Media Record created but no byte stream provided
+### Media Record Created but no Byte Stream Provided

 This will leave the media record in a Incomplete state and the vendor can do culling/clean up as required.
 The client can requery the Media record for the URLs to attempt to re-use the Media record.
 Rules can be used to prevent the transition of the listing until valid media is provided if required.